Every business is a brand—or at least it has the potential to become one with the right guidance from a brand manager.

 Strategy: Developing or improving upon a branding strategy means understanding the market, how your company fits within it, and how to reach customers.

-Project management: Your ability to manage multiple projects at the same time will help as you oversee new campaigns and help teams execute everything from graphic overlays to email copy.
+Project management: Your ability to manage multiple projects simultaneously can help as you oversee new campaigns and help teams carry out everything from graphic overlays to email copy.

 Personnel management: Whether you manage direct reports on your branding team or oversee a number of teams who report to you for branding guidance, having some experience managing others will serve you well.

 Adaptability: Markets constantly change to reflect consumers’ needs, and it helps if you can be adaptable.
-More than that, staying curious about trends and innovation can help you develop a more responsive brand strategy.
+Moreover, staying curious about trends and innovation can help you develop a more responsive brand strategy.

-If you’d like to gain more insight into what it takes to manage a brand, consider taking a free introductory course on Brand Management from the University of London.
-Learn at your own pace as you cover topics like brand alignment, practices, and execution.
+If you’d like to gain more insight into managing a brand, consider taking the free introductory course Brand Management: Aligning Business, Brand and Behaviour from the University of London.
+Learn at your own pace as you cover topics such as brand alignment, practices, and execution.

 course